InnovativeCoder/Docker_made_easy/README.md

 # Docker_made_easy
 My experience of learning docker.
+I have listed all the commands which I encountered and are useful in real life while using docker, other commands can be accesed using docker --help.
 ## Step by step guide
 1. Download docker setup on your OS.